 International travel has been sort of a taboo topic, and in many cases off-limits since the coronavirus pandemic began.
 But as countries reopen and more people get vaccinated, the dream of being one with the skies once again is slowly becoming more of a reality once again.

-From choosing the destination and transportation method to abiding by local rules and regulations regarding safety measures, anyone travelling during this pandemic summer might do well to keep a few of these things in mind.
+From choosing the destination and transportation method, selecting a travel insurance policy, to abiding by local rules and regulations regarding safety measures, anyone travelling during this pandemic summer might do well to keep a few of these things in mind.

 Consider travelling domestic